malworthy/verybasic/README.md

 x[0] = 10 ' change first element from 4 to 10

-x = push(x,15) ' adds an element to the end of the array
+x.push(15) ' adds an element to the end of the array
 ```

 ## Operators